jneidel/git-intro/slideshow.md

 # git status

-See if files have been changed, whenever they are staged
+See if files have been changed, whenever they are staged:

 ```zsh
 $ git status